Zion serves the Muscatine Community and Beyond

 - Gateway and Pathway Transitional Housing ministry.
 In 2003, Zion purchased a 5-unit apartment house located near our building.
-This house became known as the “Gateway” house and in conjunction with the Muscatine Center for Social Action (MCSA) our gateway house provides transitional housing for people who are ready to move out of the homeless shelter but who still need to continued services and support on their journey to become self-sufficient.
+This home became known as the “Gateway” house, and in conjunction with the Muscatine Center for Social Action (MCSA), our gateway house provides transitional housing for people who are ready to move out of the homeless shelter but who still need to continued services and support on their journey to become self-sufficient.
 In 2011, a second home was purchased to provide the same type of transitional housing for a single family.

 - Lutheran Social Services/ “Hopes House” Lutheran Social Services (LSI) is a social service agency that serves the needs of the people of Iowa.
 Zion Lutheran provides the office space through a house near our campus for the HOPES program.
 HOPES is a prevention program aimed at pre-school children and their families.
 Each year, Zion hosts the Christmas party for the HOPES children and their families along with our sister congregation – Grace Lutheran Church.

 - “Garden of Eatin’”- Started in 2016, the “Garden of Eatin’” ministry is our community garden located near our church.
-The aim of the garden is to provide our neighbors access to fresh vegetables, and all the produce is given to the Muscatine Community Food Pantry.
+The garden aims to provide our neighbors access to fresh vegetables, and all the produce is given to the Muscatine Community Food Pantry.

 - Emmaus Café is a feeding ministry started by our friends at First Presbyterian Church.
 You’ll find us having some fun as we serve some hungry neighbors.

 - The Almoner’s Fund (Muscatine County Community Services assistance fund)

 - The state of Iowa Department of Human Services meetings

 - Muscatine County Foster Care Review Board meetings

 - Habitat for Humanities